Subhas Chandra Pattanayak

 All the Ministers in the Ministerial Committee as well as the Chief Minister had agreed to amend the Act and to frame the Rule as I had suggested in my draft referred to supra.
 The Law Secretary was asked to vet the same for placement before the Assembly.
 A non-Oriya officer G.V.V.Sharma, then the Principal Secretary in the GA department derailed the proposal and the file had to die a premature death.

-Let us first see, what these two Rules said.
+Let us first see, what these two Rules, proposed by me, had said.

 Rule 4.
 All signboards, hoardings, advertisements, posters, pamphlets and nameplates in Odisha meant for public reading, public knowledge or public information shall be only in Odia, or in any other language along with Odia.